saltyrtc/saltyrtc-client-java/README.md

 This project uses [gradle-witness](https://github.com/WhisperSystems/gradle-witness) to make sure that you always get the exact same versions of your dependencies.

+## Signatures

-Here are the SHA256 signatures for the releases of this project:
+These are the SHA256 signatures for the published releases of this project:

 - v0.6.0: 394f5ce12bada22c483cc86ebc92598743f143b250e49d18e3c2a1292cf5abdc